 In addition to the group interviews, two open houses will be offered to provide students with an opportunity to see the facilities, learn more about the program and ask questions.
-Currently, the plan is to host a virtual open house prior to formal interviews and a second one during the month of January.
-The committee is currently considering whether the second open house will be virtual or in-person and will provide more information when students are notified about whether they have been invited for an interview.
+Currently, we plan is to host two virtual open houses in December prior to formal interviews.